pandosme/doreme/README.md

 ```

 ## Start Containers
-Start docker containers using the appropriate yaml-file [linux.yaml] or [rpi.yaml].
 Note: The first time executing docker-compose, docker will fetch the required containers which may take some time.
 ```
 sudo docker-compose up -d